 Prerequisite: NRSG 302.

-Provides an introduction to the principles of pharmacology, including pharmacokinetics, pharmacodynamics, medication interactions, and potential adverse medication reactions.
+Introduction to principles of pharmacology, including pharmacokinetics, pharmacodynamics, medication interactions, and potential adverse medication reactions.
 Emphasizes drug classifications and nursing care related to the safe administration of medication to patients across the life span.

 Prerequisite: NRSG 224.